 The purchase price must be expressed clearly in writing as the buyer and seller often hold different views during the negotiation.
 The purchase price includes a working capital, which means the amount of money needed for the day-to-day operation of the business during the acquisition.

 Pre-paid items such as insurance or subscription services

-In a Business Acquisition, it is common for the acquiring company to make payments in instalments.
-Under this payment method, the buyer is required to make a significant down payment and then to sign a promissory note, which outlines the amount of the payments and how long the buyer will take to pay off the seller.
-In some rare cases, resourceful buyers make a lump-sum purchase.
+In a business acquisition, it is common for the acquiring company to make payments in instalments.
+With this payment method, the buyer will have to sign a significant down payment before signing a promissory note which outlines the amount of the payments and how long the buyer will take to pay off the seller.
+In some rare cases, resourceful buyers will make a lump-sum purchase.

-Warranty serves as an official legal document which gives rise to liability when the representations made or information provided by the seller is untrue.
-It is a common way to offers security to buyers in most agreements.
+Warranty is an official legal document that gives rise to liability when representations made, or information provided by the seller is untrue.
+It helps offer security to buyers in agreements.
 Typically, the warranties reflect the items discussed and disclosed during the due diligence process.

-In a Business Acquisition Agreement, the representations and warranties usually comprise of the following items:
+In a business acquisition agreement, representations and warranties usually comprise of the following items:

 The legal status of the business

 Authority of the Seller to transact business on behalf of the company